damianhakert/damianhakert.github.io/source/cloud-images/index.html.md

 - Omnibus team - Packing and maintaining
 - Partner Marketing team - Announcements and promotions

+**Due to lack of available resources in the packaging team, Eliran Mesika, Director of Strategic Partnerships, will be the temporary maintainer of the available cloud images.
+Once hiring will complete for the packaging team they will reinstate their ownership as maintainers of the images.**

 ### Project Building Blocks

 - Progress Tracking: GitLab issue